It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 - Plan training and skill development programs for teams.

-- Manage inventory fulfilment effectively.
+- Manage inventory fulfillment effectively.
 You would know what tools could help your field service technicians to complete the tasks more efficiently.

 - And sometimes, help the product team evaluate the areas where the product needs improvement.